QIDI Tech X-Max 3: Large Size Industrial Grade 3D Printer with High-Temperature & High Precision Printing

 The mainboard has three removable TMC2209 drivers, while a CAN BUS daughter board on the print head handles additional motor control.

-Qidi X Max 3D printer with exposed wiring and components, showing intricate internal details, showcasing the machine's build and technology.
+Qidi X Max 3D printer interior with visible wiring and components, showcasing detailed assembly setup for precise production.

 The mainboard runs Klipper natively, enabling Input Shaper and Pressure Advance.
 A 4010 fan cools the board and stepper drivers.